• Skip to content

 ( 2014 – 2017 )

-Throughout the process, the team at Snow King Mountain Resort remained closely involved, contributing to the project from its earliest development through construction.
+Throughout the entire process, the team at Snow King Mountain Resort remained closely involved, contributing to the project from its earliest development through construction.
 After years of collaboration, persistence, and incremental progress, the Snow King Observatory officially opened to the public on June 1, 2024 made possible through the leadership and commitment of Max C. Chapman Jr..

 2015 DESIGN PROPOSAL .
 Single-story observatory along Josies Ridge, south Snow King Mtn, maximizing dark sky. :